justeenlee/Calor/README.md

 # Faucet-Fixture
-Smart Faucet Fixture
+Calor - Smart Faucet System
-Created on 0305
+Created on 0305.2015

 tempSetting.ino is the integrated code for faucet fixture that allows users to set temperature and the motor would turn the cartridge to reach the desired temperature by comparing that with the current temepeture detected from the waterproof temperature sensor.